Myth-busting Productivity Experiments That Will Change Your Habits Forever

 Both home- and office-based employees worked the same shift, under the same managers as before, in their same workgroups, and with the same work-order flow.
 The only difference between the two groups was the location where they worked.

-CTrip kept extensive, computerised records of the times employees were actually working, the sales they made, and the quality of their interactions with customers.
+CTrip kept extensive, computerized records of the times employees were actually working, the sales they made, and the quality of their interactions with customers.

 The results?
 The performance of the remote workers went up dramatically, increasing by 13% over the course of the nine months.
 There was no change in the performance of the control group (and there were no negative effects seen from staying in the office).
 The rate of staff turnover fell sharply for the home-workers, dropping by almost 50% compared to the control group.
 The remote workers also reported substantially higher work satisfaction and less “work exhaustion” in a psychological attitudes survey.